RK900/cs170-project/README.md

 # CS170 Fall 2019 Project
-The problem is to start at source, drop a list of students at specific vertices, and return to destination.
+The problem statement is, given a graph, start at source, drop a list of students at specific vertices, and return to destination.

 The full spec: https://cs170.org/assets/project/spec.pdf